Mong Reththy: Honorary degrees

 He holds honorary doctorates in business administration and agricultural development science from the unaccredited Isles International University.

-Private life
+Personal life

 Family

-Reththy married Man Son, two years younger than him, during one of the forced marriage ceremonies along with 12 other couples orchestrated by the Pol Pot regime.
-They have three sons, two daughters, and four grandchildren.
+Reththy married Men Sun, two years younger than him, during one of the forced marriage ceremonies along with 12 other couples orchestrated by the Pol Pot regime.
+They have three sons, two daughters, and eighteen grandchildren.
+One of his grandsons, Sowaththara Mong, currently studying at Swinburne University of Technology.

 Pets

 As his personal pet, Reththy Meng owns a cub Bengal tiger.